From the very beginning to the early 1960s

 Things have changed a lot since the 1930s, not just at Novita.

 The introduction of the Disability Discrimination Act in 1992, the ratification of the United Nations Convention on the Rights of Persons with Disabilities in 2007, and the launch of the National Disability Insurance Scheme have been life changing for people living with disability and their families.
-With continued advocacy, innovation, technology and inclusion, the possibilities are endless for young people living with disability.
+With continued advocacy, innovation, technology and inclusion, the possibilities are endless for people living with disability.

 We’re excited about the future!